Home > Health Library > Osteosarcoma and Malignant Fibrous Histiocytoma of Bone Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 The postrelapse outcome of patients who have a local recurrence is quite poor.[38,39,40]

-Two retrospective, single-institution series reported 10% to 40% survival following local recurrence without associated systemic metastasis.[41,42,43,44] The survival for patients with local recurrence and either prior or concurrent systemic metastases is poor.
+Two retrospective, single-institution series reported 10% to 40% survival following local recurrence without associated systemic metastasis.[41,42,43,44] Survival of patients with local recurrence and either previous or concurrent systemic metastases is poor.
 The incidence of local relapse was higher in patients who had a poor pathologic response to chemotherapy in the primary tumor and in patients with inadequate surgical margins.[38,42]

 Second Recurrence of Osteosarcoma

 The Cooperative Osteosarcoma Study group reported on 249 patients who had a second recurrence of osteosarcoma.
 The main feature of therapy was repeated surgical resection of recurrent disease.
 Of these patients, 197 died, 37 were alive in complete remission (24 after a third complete response and 13 after a fourth or subsequent complete response).
-Fifteen patients remain alive who did not achieve surgical remission, but follow-up for these patients was extremely short.
+Fifteen patients who did not achieve surgical remission remain alive, but follow-up for these patients was extremely short.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent osteosarcoma and recurrent childhood malignant fibrous histiocytoma of bone.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.